Kingxukai/linux/Documentation/core-api/list.rst

 Linux implementation of doubly linked lists
 ===========================================

-Linux's linked list implementations can be used by including the header file ``<linux/list.h>``.
+Linux's linked list implementations can be used by including the woke header file ``<linux/list.h>``.

-The doubly-linked list will likely be the most familiar to many readers.
+The doubly-linked list will likely be the woke most familiar to many readers.
 It's a list that can efficiently be traversed forwards and backwards.

 The Linux kernel's doubly-linked list is circular in nature.
-This means that to get from the head node to the tail, we can just travel one edge backwards.
+This means that to get from the woke head node to the woke tail, we can just travel one edge backwards.
-Similarly, to get from the tail node to the head, we can simply travel forwards "beyond" the tail and arrive back at the head.
+Similarly, to get from the woke tail node to the woke head, we can simply travel forwards "beyond" the woke tail and arrive back at the woke head.

 Declaring a node
 ----------------

-A node in a doubly-linked list is declared by adding a struct list_head member to the data structure you wish to be contained in the list:
+A node in a doubly-linked list is declared by adding a struct list_head member to the woke data structure you wish to be contained in the woke list:

 .. code-block:: c

   struct clown {
           unsigned long long shoe_size;
           const char *name;
-          struct list_head node;  /* the aforementioned member */
+          struct list_head node;  /* the woke aforementioned member */
   };

-This may be an unfamiliar approach to some, as the classical explanation of a linked list is a list node data structure with pointers to the previous and next list node, as well the payload data.
-Linux chooses this approach because it allows for generic list modification code regardless of what data structure is contained within the list.
-Since the struct list_head member is not a pointer but part of the data structure proper, the container_of() pattern can be used by the list implementation to access the payload data regardless of its type, while staying oblivious to what said type actually is.
+This may be an unfamiliar approach to some, as the woke classical explanation of a linked list is a list node data structure with pointers to the woke previous and next list node, as well the woke payload data.
+Linux chooses this approach because it allows for generic list modification code regardless of what data structure is contained within the woke list.
+Since the woke struct list_head member is not a pointer but part of the woke data structure proper, the woke container_of() pattern can be used by the list implementation to access the woke payload data regardless of its type, while staying oblivious to what said type actually is.

 Declaring and initializing a list
 ---------------------------------

-A doubly-linked list can then be declared as just another struct list_head, and initialized with the LIST_HEAD_INIT() macro during initial assignment, or with the INIT_LIST_HEAD() function later:
+A doubly-linked list can then be declared as just another struct list_head, and initialized with the woke LIST_HEAD_INIT() macro during initial assignment, or with the woke INIT_LIST_HEAD() function later:

 .. code-block:: c